 I have been using Windows 10 on my older HP a1720N desktop which I originally got in 2007, and originally came with Windows Vista.
-Windows 10 32bit runs fast on my computer with 3GB of RAM, Intel Core2Dou CPU, Nvidia GT 620 1GB Video card, and 320GB hard drive.
+Windows 10 32bit runs fast on my computer with 3GB of RAM, Intel Core2Dou 1.86 GHz Dual-Core CPU, Nvidia GT 620 1GB Video card, onboard sound, and 320GB SATA hard drive.
 I upgraded to Windows 10 for free because I had Windows 8.1 installed on my PC.
-Windows 10 is also free for Windows 7.
-The upgrade to Windows 10 ran pretty smoothly.
+Windows 10 is a free upgrade for Windows 7 and 8.1 users for the first year of Windows 10 release.
+The upgrade to Windows 10 ran pretty smoothly, and it installed all the correct hardware drivers, and software I use like Firefox works in Windows 10 without problems.

-Windows 10 starts up in under 1 minute, and Windows 10 runs reliably when I use it on my PC.
-I downloaded Gameloft’s GT Racing 2, and Asphalt 8 and both game run fast without slowdown problems like slow video problems.
+Windows 10 starts up in under 1 minute.
+Windows 10 runs reliably when I use it on my PC.
+I downloaded Gameloft’s GT Racing 2, and Asphalt 8 and both games run fast without slowdown problems like slow video problems like slow framerates and freezing video or sound problems.
 I also don’t experience many freezes, or crashes when I play games and use other programs like web browsers in Windows 10 on my desktop computer. [click to continue…]

 I have been using the free Jetpack plug-in for a few months on this blog to add more features like a contact form, website traffic statistics to my dashboard for WordPress, related posts, social sharing, subscriptions to comments or posts, Photon CDN/Content Delivery Network, and other features.